 Cay Spelling Variations

 Spelling variations of this family name include: Kay, Kaye and others.

 Early Notables of the Cay family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Cay Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Cay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cay family to Ireland

 Some of the Cay family moved to Ireland, but this topic is not covered in this excerpt.